rafapaivadeandrade/CoinSynch/README.md

 <p>
-CoinSynch is a web application where it shows the exchange rates variancies for the user to administrate it to the wallet.
+CoinSynch is a responsive web application where it shows the exchange rates variancies for the user to administrate it to the wallet.

 </p>